camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 ## Optimistic Locking in Camunda

-Camunda uses the Optimistic Locking for concurrency control.
-If a concurency conflict is detected an exception is thrown and the transaction is rolled back.
+Camunda uses Optimistic Locking for concurrency control.
+If a concurency conflict is detected, an exception is thrown and the transaction is rolled back.
 Conflicts are detected when _UPDATE_ or _DELETE_ statements are executed.
 The execution of delete or update statements return an affected rows count.
-If this count is equal to zero, it indicates that the row was updated or deleted before.
+If this count is equal to zero, it indicates that the row was previously updated or deleted.
 In such cases a conflict is detected and an `OptimisticLockingException` is thrown.

 ### The OptimisticLockingException